 A. Tools in a home tool set are usually all the same color, and those colors aren’t the blacks and grays of individual tools.
 The tools in home tool sets are often orange, pink, red, or another bright color.
 This is so you can easily identify the tools that belong in the set, so you don’t mix up your tools when storing them.

 Q. Do home tool sets include power tools?

 A. As a general rule, home tool sets do not include power tools.
 Home tool sets include tools that a large number of people use the majority of the time, which means hand tools.
 Not everyone needs a power saw, but most people will make use of a hammer at some point.
 Additionally, home tool sets fit in carrying cases, and most power tools are too large.

 Q. Are home tool sets aimed more at home repair novices?

-A. Although it’s true that most home tool sets have only basic tools, home improvement experts can still benefit from these kits.
+A. Although it’s true that most home tool sets have only basic tools, users can still benefit from these kits.
 A home tool set with useful tools all in one place can help you finish a project faster, rather than hunting down tools from multiple locations in your workshop.

 Q. Can I assemble my own home tool set instead of buying a pre-made one?

 A. Sure, but most people find a pre-assembled home tool set easier to use.
 In a pre-assembled home tool set with a molded plastic case, for example, each tool has a specific storage space.
 This makes it easier to find a particular tool.
 (And you can also tell when you’re missing a tool that your neighbor borrowed and didn’t bring back.)